 half of each repetition performed.
 This is where muscular endurance, density

 and control are created.
-This isotonic action is generally most responsible for
+This isotonic action can often be responsible for

 the soreness you feel the next day.